 Eningu Clayhouse Lodge stands in the Kalahari amidst bush savannah, a little over an hour's drive south-east of Windhoek's main international airport.
-This 65 hecatre farm is owner-run by Bettina Spoerndli and her sons Alex and Timon, and quite a distinctive lodge – as it’s all built from handmade terracotta-coloured bricks which blend into the surrounding red sands of the Kalahari.
+This 65 hecatre farm is owner-run by Bettina Spoerndli, and is quite a distinctive lodge – as it's all built from handmade terracotta-coloured bricks which blend into the surrounding red sands of the Kalahari.

 Our view of Eningu Clayhouse